openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 *Figure  5.
 Extract the ZIP file*

 5. Open the extracted file.
-You could find these two files.
+You could find these two files as shown in Figure 6.

 ![](Images/image0002.png)

 *Figure  6.
 Inside the Team configuration file*

-6. Now open your VS Code, As you open you could see option "Open folder" in the top left.
+6. Now open your VS Code, As you open you could see option "Open folder" in the top left as shown in Figure 7.

 ![](Images/image0006.png)

 *Figure  7.
 Click the open folder button *

-7. A pop would arrive on your screen, you have to select the Team configuration file.
+7. A pop would arrive on your screen, you have to select the Team configuration file as shown in Figure 8.

 ![](Images/image0003.png)

 *Figure  8.
 Select the Team Configuration File*

-8. Your connection will be added automatically to the DATASET list under Favorites as shown in fig 8
+8. Your connection will be added automatically to the DATASET list under Favorites as shown in Figure 9.

 ![](Images/image0004.png)